freeCodeCamp/guide/pages/docs/certificates-guide/split-strings-with-split/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Split Strings with Split"
+title: "Split Strings with Split"
+parent: "certificates-guide"
 ---

 You can use the `.split()` method to split a string into an array.